hungsu/digital_garden/src/site/notes/Software/Obsidian Publish.md

 [Official site](https://obsidian.md/publish)

-Keep most Obsidian features, but some things will break:
+Keeps most Obsidian features, but some things will break.
+For example the Style Settings Obsidian plugin does not work .

 ## Examples